 - There’s always at least a two-year waiting period before a death benefit would become payable.
-Because they know nothing about the health of the applicant, they must institute this provision to prevent people on their death bed from buying them and collecting a check a couple weeks later.
-If the insured were to die during the first two years of the policy, the insurance company would merely refund all premiums paid plus 10% interest (on the money paid; not the death benefit).
-After two years has passed, the insurer will payout the full face amount for any reason moving forward.
+Because they know nothing about the applicant’s health, they must institute this provision to prevent people on their deathbed from buying a policy and collecting a check a couple of weeks later.
+If the insured were to die during the first two years of the policy, the insurance company would merely refund all premiums plus 10% interest (on the money paid, not the death benefit).
+After two years have passed, the insurer will pay out the total face amount for any reason moving forward.

 Ultimately, if you want life coverage on your parents that starts immediately and costs less, avoid guaranteed issue plans unless that’s impossible (it usually is).

 In 2016, there were 5,977 insurance companies in the USA (including territories).
-If you are lucky, you’ve heard of maybe 1% of them.
+It’s unlikely that you’ve heard of even 1% of them.

-So are the other 99% companies bad because you’ve never heard their name before?
+So are 99% of life insurance companies bad because you’ve never heard their name before?
 Definitely not.

 Here’s the bottom line.

 Very few insurance companies advertise on a mass scale to ensure they are a household name.
-They are no more credible, trustworthy, or financially stable as other insurance carriers that don’t advertise through mass media channels.
+The ones that don’t are just as credible, trustworthy, and financially stable as other insurance carriers that do advertise through mass media channels.

-So be open to having insurance on your parents from an insurer that you’ve never heard of.
+So be open to having insurance on your parents from an insurer where their name is unfamiliar to you.

-We say this because every life insurance company underwrites differently.
-What if your parents have health issues (like diabetes or heart disease) where some of the notable companies won’t take them, but another lesser known insurer will?
+We say that because every life insurance company accepts and rejects different health issues.
+What if your parents have health issues (like diabetes or heart disease) where the notable companies won’t take them, but another lesser-known insurer will?

-Answer: Go with the other insurer that you’ve never heard of because they will accept your parents and offer you a much better deal because their underwriting doesn’t frown upon their health issues.
+Answer: Go with the other insurer you’ve never heard of because they will accept your parents and offer you a much better deal.

-And make no mistake, these other companies can be completely trusted.
+And make no mistake, you can absolutely trust these other companies.
 Almost all of them have an A rating or higher with A.M.
-Best, have been in a business really long time, and have strong balance sheets too.
+Best, have been in business a long time, and have strong balance sheets.
 The point is; you can trust they will be in business and capable of paying your claim when the time comes.

-At the end of the day, you give you best chance possible at securing the best life insurance for your parents if you do not limit yourself only to companies that you’ve heard of before.
+If you want to secure the best life insurance for your parents, do not limit yourself only to companies that you’ve heard of before.

 When it comes to life insurance, it pays to be proactive.
 You simply cannot benefit by waiting.